graphile/depth-limit/README.md

 [trusted documents](https://benjie.dev/graphql/trusted-documents) to your GraphQL server - like Facebook do internally.

-If your server is intended to be consumed by third parties then you cannot rely on the security benefits of the Trusted Documents pattern, and thus you need to protect yourself from malicious queries.
-This rule is one very easy to use piece of protection (though you should note that it is not sufficient on its own, you should still use all the common patterns of protecting your API: rate limiting, circuit breakers, execution timeouts, enforcing pagination limits, etc etc).
+If your GraphQL API is intended to be consumed by untrusted (or not fully trusted) third parties then you cannot rely on the security benefits of the Trusted Documents pattern, and thus you need to protect yourself from malicious queries.
+This rule is one very easy to use piece of protection (though you should note that it is not sufficient on its own, you should still use all the common patterns of protecting your API: rate limiting, circuit breakers, execution timeouts, enforcing pagination limits, body size limits, etc etc).

 ### Do I need this if I am using Trusted Documents (aka persisted queries)?